Meet Our Staff

 Jade Silva Tovar is a higher education administrator and chingona scholar committed to a student centered and assets-based approach in transforming higher education.
 She navigates her experiences in and through nepantla as a Chicana/Mexicana/Mexican American and first-generation high-school and college graduate/student and professional.

 As the Assistant Vice President of Diversity, Equity and Inclusion at Northern Illinois University, Jade is a member of the Executive Leadership team within the Division of Academic Diversity, Equity and Inclusion.
-She leads several units focused on inclusion and equity outcomes, sexual violence prevention education and outreach, inclusive leadership, faculty academy on cultural competence, and social justice education.
+She leads several units focused on inclusion and equity outcomes, inclusive leadership, faculty academy on cultural competence, social justice education, Center for Black Studies and Latino Resource Center.
 Jade simultaneously advances NIU’s Truth, Racial Healing and Transformation Center, Hispanic Serving Institution and First-Generation College student initiatives.

 Jade provides visionary leadership and transformational services with a dedicated team of professionals using assets-based, transformational, and culturally responsive practices to meet university strategic priorities and equity outcomes.
 Jade collaborates across the institution to inform and engage in inclusive and equitable practices and experiences for student, faculty, and staff recruitment, retention, support and community building.